DanialArab/Geospatial_Data_Science/README.md

 2. Open Source GIS Stack: Python for Geospatial, Udemy course, instructor: Arthur Lembo

 ### 2. My GIS Projects
 This directory contains the details of the GIS project I have done so far, whcih include the jupyter notebook files containing all the Python codes and end-to-end pipelines.
 For my projects, I work on jupyter notebook and although I installed QGIS in my ubuntu VM to be able to play with qgis package, geopandas works fabulously in a much simpler term.
 It allows me to access great spatial functions and operations.
-A brief summary of each project along with some visualizations are presented in the following.
+A brief high-level overview/summary of each project along with some visualizations are presented in the following (please find more details in the **My GIS Projects** directory of this repo):

 #### 1. Drinking fountains distribution along green pathways in Vancouver, BC, Canada.